Below are the combined sailing instructions for both dinghy and cruiser competitors.

 13.1.
 Boats may use sails other than those meeting the appropriate class rules in normal club racing providing prior permission is granted by the appropriate sailing sub-committee.

 13.2.
-All boats shall keep clear of large commercial vessels on their approach or exit from Penzance Harbour.
-Any boat failing to keep clear shall be subject to instant disqualification without hearing by the Dinghy Race Officer.
+All boats shall keep clear of any large commercial vessels on their approach or exit from Penzance Harbour.
+Any boat failing to keep clear shall be subject to instant disqualification by the dinghy/cruiser Race Officer without hearing.
 This alters RRS 63.1

 14.1.
 All competitors must wear adequate personal buoyancy at all times when afloat, except briefly while adjusting or changing clothing or personal equipment.
 Neither a wet suit nor a dry suit constitutes adequate personal buoyancy.
 Inflatable type buoyancy aids will not be considered adequate unless fully inflated.
 Failure to comply will result in automatic disqualification.
 This alters RRS 40.

 14.2.
 All competitors must ensure that their boat has adequate built-in buoyancy and may be asked to demonstrate this at any time.

 14.4.
-Competitors and Rescue Boat crews shall ensure that names of the helm and crew are entered on the Entry Form and the skipper, or if under 11 the responsible adult, shall sign on the Entry Form.
+Competitors and Rescue Boat crews shall ensure that names of the helm and crew are entered on the Entry Form and the skipper, or if under 18 a responsible adult, shall sign on the Entry Form.
 Race desk personnel should enter their names on the Recording sheet.
 Any competitor, rescue crew or desk personnel requesting average points that do not comply with this procedure will be scored as DNC without a hearing.
 This adds to RRS 63.1.

 14.5.
 If IC Flag “U” is displayed, no dinghy shall leave the launch area until the flag is removed.
 If a dinghy has already launched the dinghy shall endeavour to return to the launching area.
 Failure to do so may lead to disqualification from any subsequent race without a hearing.
 This alters RRS 63.1

 15. Course Setting

 15.1.
 The course will be displayed on a board from the clubhouse with either an A (triangle) or B (Olympic) as defined in Appendix A. Course B will only be used when the 1st or 3rd leg of the triangle is the intended beat.